morrownr/USB-WiFi/README.md

 -----

-Note: Keeping an inexpensive single band adapter that is supported by in-kernel drivers in your toolkit can save a lot of trouble as it will allow you to have a  temporary connection during installation of your Linux distribution.
-It can also provide temporary internet access in case you have problems with a wired connection or you need to install the driver for an adapter that requires an out-of-kernel driver.
-I have a couple of single band adapters.
-One I keep at home and the other goes on the road with my laptop.
-These adapters are handy.
+Note: Keeping an inexpensive single band adapter that is supported by in-kernel drivers in your toolkit can be very handy.

 -----